Sophia Flörsch: Endurance racing

-Sophia Flörsch at the 2022 24 Hours of Le Mans.

-Flörsch combined her 2020 FIA Formula 3 Championship commitments with a debut in prototype racing, skipping the Spa-Francorchamps Formula 3 round to enter the Le Castellet 240 with Beitske Visser for Richard Mille Racing Team in the LMP2 class of the 2020 European Le Mans Series instead.
-The campaign also included entry into the 2020 24 Hours of Le Mans, where she finished in ninth place alongside Visser and Tatiana Calderón.
+Flörsch combined her 2020 FIA Formula 3 Championship commitments with a debut in prototype racing, skipping the Spa-Francorchamps Formula 3 round to enter the Le Castellet 240 for Signatech's all-female Richard Mille Racing Team in the LMP2 class of the 2020 European Le Mans Series instead.
+The campaign also included entry into the 2020 24 Hours of Le Mans, where she finished in ninth place alongside Beitske Visser and Tatiana Calderón.

+Flörsch testing Richard Mille's LMP2 at MotorLand Aragón in 2020.

-She continued with Richard Mille in 2021, this time in the FIA World Endurance Championship, where she led the team to five points finishes and qualified a season-best sixth at the 8 Hours of Bahrain, ahead of Formula One race winner Juan Pablo Montoya.
+Flörsch continued with Richard Mille in 2021, this time in the FIA World Endurance Championship, where she led the team to five points finishes and qualified a season-best sixth at the 8 Hours of Bahrain, ahead of Formula One race winner Juan Pablo Montoya.
 She also received a call-up from Algarve Pro Racing to replace Diego Menchaca in the 2021 European Le Mans Series season finale at Portimão.
-She finished third alongside Ferdinand Habsburg and Richard Bradley, achieving the team's first podium and becoming the first woman to ever finish on an overall podium in the series.
+She finished third alongside Ferdinand Habsburg and Richard Bradley, achieving the team's first podium and becoming the first woman to finish on an overall ELMS podium since Natacha Gachnang in 2013.
 Flörsch later appeared in the post-season FIA World Endurance Championship rookie test in Bahrain, driving for newly-crowned LMP2 champions Team WRT, where she led both sessions.

+Flörsch racing at the 2022 24 Hours of Le Mans for Algarve Pro Racing.

 In 2022, Flörsch left the Richard Mille project to join G-Drive Racing and make a full-time return to the European Le Mans Series, driving one of the team's two Oreca 07 LMP2 cars alongside Roman Rusinov.
 The plan quickly changed following the team's withdrawal due to the Russian invasion of Ukraine.
 Algarve Pro Racing, who were set to run G-Drive's cars, took over independently, signing Flörsch and F2 podium finisher Bent Viscaal.
 Despite both being silver-ranked and lacking experience compared to the rival three-driver lineups, the pair took second place on debut at Paul Ricard.
 That was to be the high point of their season though, as a late puncture at Imola, an untimely full-course yellow at Monza and a pit-lane start at Barcelona limited their next results, before Flörsch vacated her seat for the final two rounds.
 She also entered the 24 Hours of Le Mans alongside Jack Aitken and bronze-rated John Falb, where bad fortune struck too.
 As the cars lined up for the start of the race, Flörsch's car came to a stop at the start-finish line with a sensor issue.
 She managed to restart it and crawl back to the pits, but the trio lost five laps and all podium aspirations while the crew fixed the problem.
-They climbed back up to fifth place in the LMP2 Pro/Am subclass, as Aitken set the 8th fastest LMP2 time and Flörsch was the third quickest silver driver.
+They climbed back up to fifth place in the LMP2 Pro/Am subclass, as Aitken set the eighth fastest LMP2 time and Flörsch was the third quickest silver driver.